What is it?

-Natural saliva contains substances that rid the mouth of the bacteria that cause dental decay (cavities) and mouth infections, so good oral hygiene is extremely important when you have dry mouth.
+Natural saliva contains substances that help get rid of bacteria that can cause cavities and mouth infections.
+Good oral hygiene or mouth care is extremely important when you have dry mouth.
 Here’s what you can do to prevent cavities and infections:

 - Visit a dentist regularly, at least twice a year, to have your teeth examined and cleaned.

 - Rinse your mouth with water several times a day.
 Don’t use mouthwash that contains alcohol, because alcohol is drying.